RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 Step 1: Install the new OTOBO System
 ------------------------------------

 Please start with installing a new OTOBO system.
 Your old OTRS / ((OTRS)) Community Edition installation will be migrated to that new system.
 We strongly recommend to read the chapter :doc:`installation`.
-For Docker-based installations we refer to the chapter :doc:`installation/installation-docker`.
+For Docker-based installations (recommended) we refer to the chapter :doc:`installation/installation-docker`.

 .. warning::

-    Under Apache, there are pitfalls with running two independent *mod_perl* applications under on the same webserver.
+    Under Apache, there are pitfalls with running two independent ``mod_perl`` applications under on the same webserver.
     Therefore, it is advised to run OTRS and OTOBO on separate webservers.
     Alternatively remove the OTRS configuration from Apache before installing OTOBO.
-    Use the command ``a2query -s`` and check the directories */etc/apache2/sites-available* and */etc/apache2/sites-enabled* for inspecting which configurations are currently available and which are enabled.
+    Use the command ``a2query -s`` and check the directories ``/etc/apache2/sites-available`` and ``/etc/apache2/sites-enabled`` for inspecting which configurations are currently available and which are enabled.

-After finishing the installation please log in as *root@localhost*.
+After finishing the installation please log in as ``root@localhost``.
 Navigate to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.

 The following OPM packages and OTRS "Feature Addons" need NOT and should NOT be installed, as these features are already available in the OTOBO standard:
     - OTRSHideShowDynamicField